-- (4) Represent the estimated cost of providing employment-related benefits during the agreement period. - (5) Dr. Cooper will cease being employed by us on April 9, 2021 and is eligible for severance benefits pursuant to a Severance Agreement which superseded and replaced the benefits set forth in the table above.
-See above under "Compensation Discussion and Analysis-Additional 2021 Compensation Actions" for the severance benefits provided under the Severance Agreement as well as the terms of the Cooper Consulting Agreement. - (6) Due to Mr. Shukla's voluntary resignation in December 2020, he is no longer entitled to receive any severance compensation, and he did not receive any severance compensation as a result of his resignation.
+- (4) Represent the estimated cost of providing employment-related benefits during the agreement period. - (5) Due to Mr. Shukla's voluntary resignation in December 2020, he is no longer entitled to receive any severance compensation.

 Pay Ratio Disclosure

 Under SEC rules, we are required to calculate and disclose the annual total compensation of our median employee, as well as the ratio of the annual total compensation of our median employee as compared to the annual total compensation of Dr. Cooper, our former Chief Executive Officer, for our last fiscal year.
 To identify our median employee, as permitted under SEC rules, we used the following methodology: